magland/dandiset_notebooks/templates/notebook_guidelines.md

 Do not worry about pynwb typing errors from the linter.

-After you have created notebook.py can ask invite the user to try it out.
+After you have created notebook.py you can invite the user to try it out and provide any feedback.

 Once they are satisfied, you can convert to notebook.ipynb using `jupytext --to notebook notebook.py`